Growing of rice — Strategic Scorecard

 Technical standards, safety regimes, certifications, and fraud/adulteration risks.

-Moderate exposure — this pillar averages 2.4/5 across 7 attributes.
+Moderate exposure — this pillar averages 2.1/5 across 7 attributes.
 1 attribute is elevated (score ≥ 4).
-This pillar is modestly below the Bio-Organic & Perishable baseline.
+This pillar scores well below the Bio-Organic & Perishable baseline, indicating lower structural standards, compliance & controls exposure than typical for this sector.

 -